Thermotank Ltd: 1959 Merger with J&E Hall & Co Ltd

 J & E Hall was a long-established company, a subsidiary of P&O, based in Dartford known primarily as manufacturers of refrigeration plant.
-Thermotank had used Halls refrigeration plant in their air conditioning systems while Halls used Thermotank’s air conditioning expertise.
+Thermotank had used Hall's refrigeration plant in their air conditioning systems while Hall used Thermotank’s air conditioning expertise.

-At the time of the merger, brokered by Iain M Stewart of Glasgow, Halls employed 4,500 people and Thermotank 1,500.
+At the time of the merger, brokered by Iain M Stewart of Glasgow, Hall employed 4,500 people and Thermotank 1,500.

 A holding company, Hall-Thermotank Ltd., was formed with (Sir) Iain M Stewart as Chairman.
 At the time of the merger, Thermotank had a number of subsidiaries, Lumenated Ceilings Ltd, Sound Control Ltd, Acoustical Investigation and Research Organisation Ltd (AIRO), Thermotank Plastics Ltd. Additionally Thermotank had offshoots in Australia, Canada, Iraq, Norway, South Africa, USA and West Germany.

-Contingent upon the merger of Halls with Thermotank was the acquisition of Vent-Axia Ltd, manufacturers of fans and in particular the window fan.
+Contingent upon the merger of Hall with Thermotank was the acquisition of Vent-Axia Ltd, manufacturers of fans and in particular the window fan.

 In 1962, Hall Thermotank acquired the Searle Manufacturing Co Ltd., makers of heat transfer products used in air conditioning and refrigeration.

 Group Reorganisation 1968-70

 Following reorganisation, J&E Hall was renamed Hall Thermotank International Ltd (HTI) which in turn was split into Contracting (HTI Engineering and HTI Services) and Production (J&E Hall Products, Thermotank Products and Searle Products).

-Contracting was based at Glasgow and Dartford under the title Hall-Thermotank International. including J&E Hall, Thermotank Ltd and Searle Products.
+Contracting was based at Glasgow and Dartford under the title Hall-Thermotank International.
 Glasgow concentrated on consultancy, design, supply installation and commissioning of marine air conditioning, heating and ventilating equipment.
 Dartford provided a refrigeration contracting service from cargo room plant to refrigeration machinery for air conditioning systems.

 In 1976, The Hall Thermotank Groups was purchased by APV Holdings and renamed APV Hall.
 In 1994, APV Hall sold to Malaysian group OYL and the name J&E Hall was reinstated.
 In 2006, Daikin Industries Ltd acquired the Group.